 The Census Bureau reports that roughly one out of every five Americans is living with some sort of disability.
 Considering the total population of the country, that adds up to approximately 58 million individuals.
 Among them, millions receive monthly disability benefits through the SSA, or Social Security Administration.
-But what if your health condition isn’t included in the SSA’s “Blue Book,” or Listing of Impairments?
+But what if your health condition is not included in the SSA’s “Blue Book,” or Listing of Impairments?
 Can you still qualify?

 What is the SSA Listing of Impairments?

-Qualifying for Disability with a Medical-Vocational Allowance
+Qualifying for Disability With a Medical Vocational Allowance

 A claims examiner from Arkansas Disability Determination will forward your application to an SSA medical professional.
 Your claim will be thoroughly evaluated, including: